Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Discussion

-Finally, we discuss the prediction of degradation in thermal conductivity based on different theoretical methods regarding the individual point defect at the same concentration at 300 K. Table \ref{tbl:5} summarizes the current results and the work and Park et al. \cite{Park2018defect} using NEMD, Deskins et al. \cite{Deskins2021} using Klemens model, and Malakkal et al. \cite{malakkal2023firstprinciples} using T-Marix method.
-Note that in both the Klemens model and T-matrix calculations, there is no consideration of finite temperature atom dynamics.
-The results from the current work all indicate the impact as $\mathrm{Th_i}>\mathrm{V_{Th}}>\mathrm{O_i}\approx\mathrm{V_O}$.
-Particularly, the results of $\mathrm{V_{Th}}$ show a good consistency for all methods.
-For $\mathrm{V_O}$, By contrast, Malakkal et al.'s work \cite{malakkal2023firstprinciples} indicates a much weaker degradation than others, due to high values for the phonon lifetime (refer to FIGs. \ref{fig:2}b-c), leading to a higher estimation of the thermal conductivity with $\mathrm{V_O}$.
-This comparison might also imply that for $\mathrm{V_O}$, the T-matrix method can not capture anharmonic effects.
-As for interstitials, $\mathrm{Th_i}$ is obviously a stronger phonon scattering center than $\mathrm{O_i}$.
+Finally, we discuss the prediction of degradation in thermal conductivity based on different theoretical methods regarding the individual point defect at the same concentration at 300 K. Table \ref{tbl:5} summarizes the current results and the work of Park et al. \cite{Park2018defect} using NEMD, Deskins et al. \cite{Deskins2021} using Klemens model, and Malakkal et al. \cite{Malakkal2024} using the T-matrix method.
+Note that in both the Klemens model and T-matrix calculations, there is no consideration of finite temperature dynamics.
+The current work indicates the impact as $\mathrm{I_{Th}}>\mathrm{V_{Th}}>\mathrm{I_O}\approx\mathrm{V_O}$.
+Particularly, the results of $\mathrm{V_{Th}}$ show a good consistency across all methods.
+For $\mathrm{V_O}$, by contrast, Malakkal et al.'s work \cite{Malakkal2024} indicates a much weaker degradation than others.
+This is consistent with Fig.\ref{fig4tau}e-f where lower phonon-defect scattering rates lead to longer phonon relaxation time and thus a higher estimation of the thermal conductivity with $\mathrm{V_O}$.
+As for interstitials, $\mathrm{I_{Th}}$ is obviously a stronger phonon scattering center than $\mathrm{I_O}$, based on the current work and Deskins et al. \cite{Deskins2021}.